-Team managers and owners will have access to this page and will be able to manage the team members and their settings here.
+Team managers and owners will have access to the Team Members page, located in the right-hand sidebar of the console, where they can manage the team members and their settings.
 To invite new users to the team, click invite people (1) in the top right.

 Member Authority Levels

 To change the member authority levels, click on edit (2) next to the relevant member.
 The authority levels available are: